-It keeps the defendant, the party accused of wrongdoing, from having the cloud of a lawsuit hanging over his or her head indefinitely.
-At a specified time, a defendant can be secure in the knowledge that they are no longer exposed to potential liability.
+It keeps the defendant, the party accused of wrongdoing, from indefinitely having the cloud of a lawsuit hanging over his or her head.
+At a specified time, a defendant can be secure in knowing they are no longer exposed to potential liability.

 Also, over time memories fade, and evidence is lost.
 Thus, the older a claim is, the more difficult it is to prove and the more difficult it is to fairly defend against.

-Call for a Free Consultation with an Experienced WV Personal Injury Lawyer
+Free Consultation with an Experienced West Virginia Personal Injury Lawyer

-For more information about the West Virginia Statutes of Limitations and how they may apply to your personal injury case, we invite you to call one of our experienced personal injury lawyers for a Free Consultation.
-Our toll free number is 877-943-9378 (WEST).
+For more information about the West Virginia Statutes of Limitations and how they may apply to your personal injury case, we invite you to call one of our experienced Charleston, WV accident and injury lawyers for a Free Consultation.
+Our toll-free number is 1-877-943-9378 (WEST).
 West Law Firm also never charges a fee unless and until we recover compensation for you.